Naval surgeon: Rank

 Physicians (unlike most surgeons) were university graduates, and they were regarded as belonging to a higher social class.
 The two principal Royal Naval Hospitals (established in the mid-eighteenth century) were both overseen by physicians, with surgeons working under them.
 Towards the end of the 18th century, superintending physicians were appointed to naval fleets; but (other than when seconded to fleets) physicians did not usually serve at sea.
 In 1840 the rank (as it was then termed) of Physician in the Royal Navy was abolished, and replaced with that of 'Inspector of Hospitals and Fleets'.

 Surgeons were not at first required to have a medical degree and were generally trained by apprenticeship; however their status rose over time 'from the obscurity of being classed with the lowest ranks, with no uniform and no authority in the early eighteenth century, to achieve the distinction of commissioned rank in the middle of the nineteenth century'.
 Until the Navy's medical services were reorganized in 1806, surgeons were warranted by individual ship captains, not commissioned by the Admiralty.
 After 1808, surgeons, like masters, were considered equivalent to commissioned officers and were 'Warrant officers of Wardroom Rank'; as such they were billeted along with the other officers in the wardroom.

 Surgeons were assisted by surgeon's mates, who after 1805 were called assistant surgeons.
 The surgeon and his mates were assisted by boys, who were called loblolly boys, named after the gruel commonly served in the sick bay.
 A small number of doctors with a prestigious medical education were ranked as physicians; they would supervise surgeons on ships or run hospitals on shore.
+Since at least the middle of the 19th century, naval medical officers were divided into a rank system that was almost identical to that of their army counterparts.